-Milling Machine Parts and its brief details:
+Milling Machine Main Parts / Construction and its brief details:

-- It is the foundation part of a milling machine and all other parts are joined on it.
+- It is the foundation part of a machine and all other parts are joined on it.

 - It carries the entire load so it should have high compressive strength and it is made up of cast iron.